CMU-313/nodebb-f24-team-bulbasaur/UserGuide.md

 The user can confirm if the preview content indeed aligns with the actual post content.

 ### Automated Testing
-[**Our automated tests**]() case on the post content length being less than/equal to or greater than 100 characters.
-As mentioned previously, the former case would ensure that post preview content is equal to that of the entire post content's.
-The latter case would gurantee that the post preview content is equal to the first 100 characters of the actual post content followed by a "..."
+[**Our automated tests**](test/topics.js) guarantees that the preview content of the first topic on a categories page matches the actual content of the main post for that same topic according to the specifications described above.
 We believe these tests are sufficent in terms of covering the changes we made as they align with how we implemented and generated the post preview content in the first place.
 A user themselves should be able to visually confirm changes on the site.